-‘My 600-Lb Life’: Sean And Brittani’s Incredibly Weight-Loss Journeys
+‘My 600-Lb Life’: Sean And Brittani’s Incredible Weight-Loss Journeys

 Dr. Nowzaradan believes that Renee is preventing Sean from achieving even greater weight loss success on My 600-Lb Life, as her helicopter parenting makes Sean dependent on her.

-During her on-camera interview in a preview clip for My 600-Lb Life‘s Wednesday episode, Renee was seen saying that she “don’t care about the weight loss right now.”
+During her on-camera interview in a preview clip for My 600-Lb Life’s Wednesday episode, Renee was seen saying that she doesn’t “care about the weight loss right now.”

 Sean, who turned to food after he and his sister Brittani had to live through the painful divorce of their parents, had been unable to take care of himself before starting his My 600-Lb Life journey in Season 4 last year.